fish-quant/fq-imjoy/docs/fq-overview.md

 If you have only one engine connected to ImJoy, plugins will be **automatically connected** to this engine.

-If yoy have multiple engines, you have to choose on which engine the plugin should be running by pressing on the puzzle symbol and choosing the appropriate engine.
+If yoy have multiple engines, you have to choose on which engine the plugin should be running by pressing on the puzzle symbol next to `FISH-QUANT` and choosing the appropriate engine.

 ## Starting FISH-QUANT